-Thomas Phillips, Chair of the Firm’s Real Estate Practice Group, has been practicing commercial real estate and land use law for over 30 years.
+Thomas Phillips is Practice Group Leader of the Firm’s Real Estate Practice Group and has been practicing commercial real estate and land use law for over 30 years.
 Tom has counseled owners, developers, landlords, tenants, lenders, and investors in a variety of property acquisitions and sales, development and permitting projects, leases, debt and equity financings, workouts/restructurings, and other sophisticated real estate transactions spanning virtually all asset classes.
 He has particular experience working with retail and mixed use properties.
 He is the Chair of the International Council of Shopping Centers (ICSC) Legal Advisory Council and a past ICSC State Director.

-Tom has been recognized by Chambers USA and The Legal 500 US and has been selected by his peers for inclusion in The Best Lawyers in America© in the field of Real Estate Law.
+Tom is recognized by Chambers USA and The Legal 500 US and has been selected by his peers for inclusion in The Best Lawyers in America in the field of Real Estate Law.

 Prior to joining Brown Rudnick, Tom was a partner in the Boston law firm of Hutchins, Wheeler & Dittmar, where he served as Real Estate Department Chair.